Table of Contents

 Any company selling low-quality cannabis in the state of California can skip the frustrations of robust testing to purchase cheaper results from an unaccredited lab.
 Bell warns consumers to always demand full-panel testing results for any product they are buying.

-Damage to the Industry from the Lack of Standardization
+Damage Caused by the Lack of Cannabis Industry Standardization

 The current model, a patchwork of disconnected markets, is causing unnecessary headaches for consumers, regulators, and businesses.
 Years of the same scandal, repeating the same pattern, aren’t doing anyone any favors.
 The already fragile public perception of the plant is taking a beating from the waves of scandals scrolling across our news feeds.